Skip to main content

 cpu: "500m"

-Keep ChatCLI up to date
+Keep ChatCLI updated

-Version checking is enabled by default.
+The version check is enabled by default.
 If you disabled it with CHATCLI_DISABLE_VERSION_CHECK, check periodically:

 chatcli --version